vkerob/Inception-of-Things/p2/Readme.md

 # Show nodes on cluster
 kubectl get nodes -o wide

+# Show all resources running in the kube-system namespace
+kubectl get all -n kube-system

 # Destroy the machines to reset everything
 vagrant destroy -f
 ```